France won the first leg of Rugby Europe’s Grand Prix with a win over Russia in the final.

 Marjorie Mayans was next over before Baizat Khamidova hit back for Russia before the break.

-Chloé Shovel was next for France after the break though Russia made an entertaining game of it with Daria Shestakova pulling off some superb cover tackles.
+Chloé Pelle was next for France after the break though Russia made an entertaining game of it with Daria Shestakova pulling off some superb cover tackles.
 The last word went to Khamidova who finished a brilliant kick and chase try but France were crowned winners on a 12-17 result.